Split Zoning and 657 King Street

 This case is important because split zoning is a common practice that allows developments to be context sensitive while creating some density.
 If split zoning now somehow means that the least restrictive portion controls across the entire parcel, this interpretation could be devastating for King Street, Meeting Street, and beyond.

 Split zoning is an indispensable tool to ensure that new development is compatible with the historic fabric and public right-of-way along critical streets in Charleston.
-This ruling by city staff creates a dangerous precedent that could lead to eight-story new construction along King and Meeting Streets.
+The decision to disregard the split zoning at 657 King Street creates a dangerous precedent that could lead to eight-story new construction along King and Meeting Streets.

 HCF is holding the line on the city’s height districts.